Deploying Our New Code

 Quick Test Run Against Docker

-The next step closer to prod, is running things in Docker.
-This was one of the main reasons we went to the trouble of containerising our app, which is being able to repro the production environment as faithfully as possible, on our own machine.
+The next step towards production is running things in Docker.
+This was one of the main reasons we went to the trouble of containerising our app: to reproduce the production environment as faithfully as possible on our own machine.

 So let’s rebuild our Docker image and spin up a local Docker container: